dexter-chung/dexter-chung.github.io/essays/reflection-of-ai.md

 ## 9.Coding example

+Whenever I have trouble learning a concept I do sometimes use AI to give me coding examples of it to help me better understand what it does or is.
+An example of this could be when I was initially trying to figure out how functions in the dbaction file can work with buttons.

 ## 10.Explaining code

+For explaining code, I do use AI, some applications is when I have to assist my teammates during the Final Project for a certain task but most of the time the way we code are quite different so using AI helps me get a better understanding of what their code is doing.
+Another application is also getting the AI to explain the code they provided as examples.

 ## 11.Writing code

+For writing code, as previously said in the other course elements such as the WODs or the Final Project I do occasinally use AI to help me write code.

 ## 12.Documenting code

+Using AI to document helped in making clear explaination for what and how things worked.
+It also made this process of documenting way more faster so that I could focus on other things.

 ## 13.Quality assurance

+For this course element, I do sometimes use AI for quality assurance when it comes to issues such as debugging and Eslint.

 ## 14.Other uses in ICS 314 not listed

+Overall I think that all the other sections already covers what I would use AI for in ICS 314 so there isn't any other uses in ICS 314 that hasn't already been listed.

 # Impact on Learning and Understanding